 The technician strives for even heat.
 The goal is to deliver a uniform temperature rise around the room, eliminating cold spots.
 Move objects away from walls.
 Get more surface area in contact with the air.
 Use air movers (fans) to circulate hot air.
 Toss piles of clutter during the heating process or put them in the dryer on high.
 If everything within a space is a uniform temperature then there will be no cold spots to provide relief.

-Reliable high-temperature heating elements with a complementary control system help to quickly and accurately hit the mark and hold steady for the remainder of the process.
+Reliable high-temperature bed bug heating elements with a complementary control system help to quickly and accurately hit the mark and hold steady for the remainder of the process.

 There is a wide range of bed bug products requiring electric heating elements.
+Bed bug heaters are in units large and small.
 At Tutco-Farnam, we’ve made air heaters for fan housings, air movers, floor dryers and custom enclosures of all shapes and sizes.
 There is a good chance we’ve made something similar to the solution you seek.
 Click one of our product families above or contact us to share your project requirements.

 The Nature of Bed Bugs